 Royal Navy captain Wentworth was haughtily turned down eight years ago as suitor of pompous baronet Sir Walter Elliot's daughter Anne, despite true love.
 Now he visits their former seaside country estate, rented by his brother-in-law, admiral Croft, so the financially stressed baronet can afford a fashionable, cheaper residence in trendy Bath.
 First the former lovers meet again on the estate, where they feel vibes again, but neither dares admit them until it seems too late.
 Yet the truth becomes clear, both have moved, but meet again in Bath.
-Written by

 A new adaptation of Jane Austen's classic